trofimich/TwinCAT.OpenFramework/Guides/SignalControlledIntersectionDemo.md

 ## 4. Implement the Automation Runner: `SignalControlledIntersectionAutomationRunner`

 This runner manages automation modules.
-It controls one instance of `SignalControlledIntersectionAutomationUnit` and inherits from `TOF_AutomationEngine.AutomationRunner<1>`.
+It controls one instance of `SignalControlledIntersectionAutomationController` and inherits from `TOF_AutomationEngine.AutomationRunner<1>`.

 Implements:
 - `ClassName`